Property Tax Assessment Appeals

 When it works to their benefit, taxing authorities chase new sales and seek an increase in assessed value.
 In doing so, the taxing authorities are essentially asking that a new “snapshot” of market value be taken and the current CLR applied to the purchase price of the property.

-No, you must file a tax assessment appeal to get the benefit of the reduced CLR ratio.
-If you do not file an appeal, no one will file an appeal for you and you will not benefit from the reduced CLR.
-Taxing authorities only file tax appeals on properties where they believe they can increase the property’s assessed value, resulting in higher property taxes.
+No, you must file a tax assessment appeal to reduce your assessed value.
+If you are over-assessed and overtaxed, the taking authorities will not reduce your assessed value.
+Taxing authorities only appeal property values when they believe they can obtain an increase in assessed value, resulting in higher property taxes.

 The answer to this question will vary based on each property’s use, market value, current assessed value, improvements made to the property, and the strategies available to obtain a reduction for that property.
 The attorneys in Meyer, Unkovic & Scott’s Real Estate Group have substantial experience representing property owners with property tax assessment appeals throughout Pennsylvania.